Fire Safety Upgrades to Include in Your Allen, TX Remodel

 Fire Extinguishers and Safety Equipment

 Fire extinguishers and safety equipment are essential components of any fire safety plan, especially during a remodel.
-You should install fire extinguishers in easily accessible locations, like the kitchen and near exits.
-Confirm they’re rated for the types of fires likely to occur in your home.
+Install fire extinguishers in easily accessible locations, like the kitchen and near exits.
+Confirm they're rated for the types of fires likely to occur in your home.
+Check expiration dates and replace as needed.
+Additionally, consider adding safety equipment like fire blankets and smoke alarms.
+Regularly inspect and maintain these tools to guarantee proper function.

 Safe Electrical Systems and Wiring